lobohtet/vooru/README.md

-This is vooru1 , it is lightweight php video software.
+This is Vooru 1 the degrated version of Vooru 2 with less functions